daltskin/SmartThingsNet/docs/AppsApi.md

 <a name="register"></a>
 # **Register**
-> Object Register (string authorization, string appNameOrId, Object appRegisterRequest)
+> Object Register (string appNameOrId, Object appRegisterRequest)

 Sends a confirmation request to App.